vsakel/ChatBot-Summarizer/README.md

 ## Frontend Setup
 This frontend is built with **React.js** and **Vite**.

+It consists of key components such as:
+- **main.jsx**: The entry point of our React application.
+It is responsible for rendering the top-level component, App, into the DOM
+- **App.jsx**: The core component of the application that acts as a container for the two main pages, managing the routing between them.
+- **HomePage.jsx**: Displays the Home page, which is the root page of the application.
+- **UploadPage.jsx**: Displays the Upload page, where users can upload their files.
+It handles the file upload process and displays the generated summary.
+- **NavigationBar.jsx**: The navigation bar, which allows users to move between pages (Home and Upload).
+- **Summary.jsx**: Renders the generated summary in Markdown format.

 Follow these steps to set up and run the project locally.

 ### Prerequisites